 Jason Weingart : Photographer.
 Storm Chaser.
+Author.
 Weather Nerd.

 My name is Jason Weingart, and I love photography and adventures.
 I graduated with my bachelor's of science in photography from the University of Central Florida in the winter of 2012.
 I have been shooting professionally for three years.

 Growing up in the Rust Belt of NE Ohio my interest in weather was present at a very young age.
 In 3rd grade, a local tv meteorologist visited our classroom and showed us the infamous tornado overpass video.
 After that, I would constantly watch VHS tapes of tornadoes.
 Whenever a severe storm caused us to take shelter, I would stay outside and watch it as long as I could.
 When asked what I wanted to be when I grew up, my first response was always a "storm chaser".
 As I got older, and life happened, that thought sort of fell out of my head, although I would still stand outside and watch storms.

 I pretty much enrolled in photography school on a whim.
 Until then, I had never picked up anything more than a point-and-shoot camera.
 At the time, I was stuck in a dead end job, and didn't have much going on in my life.
 What did I have to lose?
 I quickly learned just how challenging photography is.
 I always tell new photographers not to get discouraged with their work, like everything else, it takes time.
 My pictures were downright awful when I first started.
 I had no business having a camera in my hand, let alone going to school for it.
 Thankfully I had an amazing support group of professors, faculty, and peers.